ScopeLift/uniswap-docs-fork/docs/concepts/multi-chain-proposals.md

     // Address of the FxRoot contract Ethereum (L1) address constant FXROOT_ADDRESS = 0xfe5e5D361b2ad62c541bAb87C45a0B9B018389a2;

-    // target addresses on Polygon L2
+    // target addresses on Polygon
     address v3FactoryTargetAddress = 0x1F98431c8aD98523631AE4a59f267346ea31F984;

-    // function to create a proposal on Ethereum L1 to enable a fee amount on the Uniswap V3 Factory on Polygon L2.
+    // function to create a proposal on Ethereum L1 to enable a fee amount on the Uniswap V3 Factory on Polygon.
     // Upon execution of the proposal, the FxRoot contract function sendMessageToChild is called, containing calldata for the
-    // uniswap v3 factory to enable a fee amount on Uniswap V3 Factory on Arbitrum L2. function proposeForExecutionOnPolygonL2() external payable {
+    // uniswap v3 factory to enable a fee amount on Uniswap V3 Factory on Polygon. function proposeForExecutionOnPolygon() external payable {
-        // setup calldata for the L2 uniswap v3Factory.enableFeeAmount call
-        bytes memory _v3FactoryEnableFeeAmounCalldata =
+        // setup calldata for the uniswap v3Factory.enableFeeAmount call bytes memory _v3FactoryEnableFeeAmounCalldata =
             abi.encodeWithSelector(IUniswapV3Factory.enableFeeAmount.selector, 10000, 205);